 In 2004, while completing my MBA program at University of Colorado Denver, I wrote a business plan as a course project and competed in the annual business plan competition hosted by the UCD business school entrepreneurship center.
 The business plan was based on the concept of personal branding - a business model providing various services and products designed to build and refine its clients' personal brands.
 The plan was awarded with the 1st place honor and I began executing the plan while I was finishing up the last semester of my graduate program.
 MetroBoom, the Personal Branding Center opened its door in 2005.
 While I still manage all facets of MetroBoom's operation with the help from my devoted staff, my main focus has shifted to consulting our clients to effectively manage their personal brands.

 I also maintain my consulting practice for corporate clients on their business strategy, organizational culture development, and corporate brand needs.
-My corporate clients vary from global fortune 500's to local start-ups and from high-tech to non-profits.
+My corporate clients vary from global Fortune 500's to local start-ups and from high-tech to non-profits.

 As a professional speaker, I work with companies in various industries to empower their employees on refining their own personal brands and build value-driven organizational culture through key notes, seminars, and workshops.
 I developed numerous key notes and programs on personal branding for modern professionals.
-One of my main key note is titled “Discover Your North Star: Using Personal Brand Identity and Passion to Find Success” which is designed to provide guidance and tools for professionals on their journey to identifying their passion, goals, and brand identity.
+One of my main key notes is titled “Discover Your North Star: Using Personal Brand Identity and Passion to Find Success” which is designed to provide guidance and tools for professionals on their journey to identifying their passion, goals, and brand identity.
 I also share my message with college students on campuses across the country.
 The key notes and seminars I share with students are more focused on overcoming the challenges the students face in the uncertain real world that is waiting for them after graduation.
 By leveraging the principles of personal branding, the students learn how to develop strategic plans for their academic, professional and personal goals in life.
-For various special interests groups on the campus, I developed programs that address various diversity issues; race, culture, gender, socio-economic, sexual orientation, etc...
-One of my favorite program is designed for Asian-American professionals and students, which showcases the achievements by Asian-Americans throughout history, strategies on combating racial stereo types, and the unique strengths Asian-Americans possesses.
+For various special interests groups on campus, I developed programs that address various diversity issues; race, culture, gender, socio-economic, sexual orientation, etc...
+One of my favorite programs is designed for Asian-American professionals and students, which showcases the achievements of Asian-Americans throughout history, strategies on combating racial stereotypes, and the unique strengths Asian-Americans possesses.

 As Expert-in-Residence at CERI, Centre for Entrepreneurial Research & Innovation in Perth, Australia, I had the pleasure of teaching a cohort of PHDs, PHD students, scientists, and aspiring entrepreneurs on the subjects of entrepreneurial mindset, lean start-up, core value-driven team formation, and personal brand management.